markotoplak/orange-addon-orngChem/README.txt

 	-s file		(specifies an input file(default "smiles.tab") containing SMILES codes.
 Can be a tab delim. file with SMILES as a second column or a simple txt file containg SMILES string seperated with newline)
-	-o file		(specifies an output file (default "fragments.txt") where it will print one fragment code per line) -f freq		(specifies the required frequency for the fragments (default 0.4))
+	-a attrName	(the name of the attribute that contains the smiles codes in the input file) -o file		(specifies an output file (default "fragments.txt") where it will print one fragment code per line) -f freq		(specifies the required frequency for the fragments (default 0.4))
 	Example: